How Proper Art Lighting Transforms Your Home and Your Entire Art Collection

 Ceiling lights lack directional control and often have low colour accuracy, which flattens the artwork.

-What is the best lighting for artwork in a home environment
+What is the best lighting for paintings and artwork in a home environment

 High CRI LED fixtures with controlled optics and a warm 2700K to 3500K colour temperature.